English, Master of Arts Program

 Complementing the graduate courses in the M.A. program are opportunities for practical experience in tutoring, editing, and research.
 You may contribute to our graduate program’s literary journal: The St. John’s Humanities Review, which features book reviews, essays, and interviews by contributors on campus and from around the world.
 We also publish a literary journal of student poetry and fiction, Sequoya.

-With the 2006 opening of the Institute for Writing Studies, we offer an exceptional new environment for professional training and development in writing instruction.
-Directed by the English Department’s Dr. Anne Ellen Geller, the University Writing Center hires qualified graduate and undergraduate students as writing tutors.
+With the 2006 opening of the Writing Center in St. Augustine Hall, we offer an exceptional new environment for professional training and development in writing instruction.
+Directed by the English Department’s Dr. Kathy Lubey, the University Writing Center hires qualified graduate and undergraduate students as writing tutors.

 The English M.A.
 Capstone Projects: Master’s Portfolio or Thesis